Test Code MFCDF Myeloma, High Risk with Reflex Probes, Diagnostic FISH Evaluation, Fixed Cell Pellet

 Ordering Guidance

-For evaluation of high-risk abnormalities plus CCND1/IGH fusion on fresh bone marrow specimens, order PCPDS / Plasma Cell Proliferative Disorder, High Risk with Reflex Probes, Diagnostic FISH Evaluation, Bone Marrow.
+For evaluation of high-risk abnormalities, with reflex probes, on fresh bone marrow specimens that will be received within 96 hours of collection, order PCPDS / Plasma Cell Proliferative Disorder, High Risk with Reflex Probes, Diagnostic FISH Evaluation, Bone Marrow.
+If the specimen received for this test is within 96 hours of collection, this test will be canceled and automatically reordered by the laboratory as PCPDS.

-For testing paraffin-embedded tissue samples from patients with a plasma cell disorder, order PLASF / Plasma Cell Proliferative Disorder, FISH, Tissue.
+For testing paraffin-embedded tissue specimens from patients with a plasma cell disorder, order PLASF / Plasma Cell Proliferative Disorder, FISH, Tissue.
+If the specimen received for this test is paraffin-embedded, this test will be canceled and automatically reordered by the laboratory as PLASF.

 Shipping Instructions